NimaMan/probability_of_deafult_prediction/README.md

 ### Features

+# Findings
+- REsidual + averaging performs okay

 # todo
 ## Major
 - Determine different thresholds for feature selection
 - normalize data with the quantiles (or quntile transfomer)
 - Add the cat variables to the model
 - predict the NaN data using the rest of the data
+- Add the catboost, look into its implementaion.
+Checkout how we do it with mixed integer linear programing.

 ## Details
 - Try es on the conv net with initial trained start -> smapling from a relvatively okay model starts with a worse